 After you make a Clone Variant of your image, an optional but highly recommended step, you check the Enable Black & White checkbox first to get this tool running.
 There is currently no keyboard shortcut available or configurable, so you need your mouse to check the box.

 You can enable this for a selection of images with the Preset I advised you to install earlier or use Copy and Apply.

 Adjust Color Sensitivity

-In my example I changed the Color Sensitivity for Green, Cyan, and Blue to a negative value to have these colors look darker in Black & White.
+In my example, I changed the Color Sensitivity for Green, Cyan, and Blue to a negative value to have these colors look darker in Black & White.
 The before/after stack below illustrates this.

-An alternative is that you click into a field number and use the up/down cursor keys for +/- 1 steps or in combination with Shift+cursor key for +/- 10.
+An alternative is that you click into a field number and use the up/down cursor keys for +/- 1 steps or in combination with the Shift+cursor key for +/- 10.

 Do not forget to check Stack Presets when using multiple Presets for respective colors.
-Also note that some colors respond stronger to the Color Sensitivity sliders then others depending on the colors in your image.
+Also, note that some colors respond stronger to the Color Sensitivity sliders then others depending on the colors in your image.